leshSimon/project1_algorithmTrading/README.md

 -----------------------
 ### 4. Issues
-+ Collision between Nvidia cuda module and asyncronization
++ Collision between Nvidia cuda module and asyncronization.
-+ Learning process is so slow that it can't be finished by home level desktop computer
++ Learning process is so slow that it can't be finished by home level desktop computer.
++ How to set the hyperparameters to optimize is still unknown.